mrlacey/WindowsTestHelpers/README.md

 ## ImageComparer

-- `PercentageDifferent()` - Calculates the percentage differrence between the pixels of two images.
+- `PercentageDifferent()` - Calculates the percentage difference between the pixels of two images.
 - `GetDifferenceImage()` - Generates a version of the first image highlighting where differences exist between it and the second.
 - `GetDifferences()` - Get the location of differences between scaled versions of the provided images.
 - `GetGrayScaleVersion()` - Returns a gray-scale version of the provided image.